Noose of Ice: Reception

-Andrew Thomas of Dreamwatch magazine regards "Noose of Ice" as one of the series' best episodes.
-He praises the episode for highlighting the vulnerability of Scarlet, a former Mysteron agent, to electric current: "there is a very real danger that Scarlet may be electrocuted when re-connecting the power supply."
+Andrew Thomas of Dreamwatch magazine regarded "Noose of Ice" as one of the series' best episodes.
+He praised the episode for highlighting the vulnerability of Scarlet, a former Mysteron agent, to electric current: "there is a very real danger that Scarlet may be electrocuted when re-connecting the power supply."
+Geoff Willmetts considered the episode, with its "freezing water", to be "one of the cleverest from a special effects point of view", while Shane M. Dallmann of Video Watchdog magazine called it "superlative in the miniatures department".
+Andrew Pixley and Julie Rogers of Starburst magazine named Neilson's electrocution as one of the series' most violent moments.

-In contrast, writer Fred McNamara considers "Noose of Ice" to be one of the series' "more disposable" instalments, criticising its "interminable exposition" and what he regards as a lack of action.
-Commenting that it features "little else [...] other than characters sitting and talking, or standing and talking", McNamara believes that the episode is let down by the fact that plot elements like the space fleet and the actual mining operation are continually mentioned but never seen on screen.
-He calls "Noose of Ice" a "bloodthirsty" story, noting the "graphic" electrocution of Neilson's Mysteron double, and expresses disappointment with the time-lapse model shots of ice forming around Hotspot Tower, suggesting that realistic simulations of expanding ice were beyond the abilities of Century 21's special effects unit.
+In his book, Spectrum Is Indestructible, Fred McNamara considered "Noose of Ice" to be one of the series' "more disposable" instalments, criticising its "interminable exposition" and what he saw as a lack of action.
+Commenting that it features "little else [...] other than characters sitting and talking, or standing and talking", McNamara thought the episode was let down by the fact that certain plot elements, such as the space fleet and the mine operation itself, are mentioned but never seen on screen.
+He called it a "bloodthirsty" story, noting the "graphic" electrocution of Neilson's Mysteron double, and expressed disappointment with the time-lapse model shots of ice forming around Hotspot Tower, suggesting that realistic simulations of expanding ice were beyond the abilities of Century 21's effects unit.
+In a later article, however, he ranked the episode among Captain Scarlets best, describing it as an "underrated gem" with "exemplary" effects and a "moody" setting that "[elevate] 'Noose of Ice' into a exciting techno-disaster thriller for Captain Scarlet."
+He also wrote that the "race against time" to stop Neilson leads to a "classically nail-biting climax".

-Geoff Willmetts considers the episode, with its "freezing water", to be "one of the cleverest from a special effects point of view", while Shane M. Dallmann of Video Watchdog magazine calls it "superlative in the miniatures department".
-Andrew Pixley and Julie Rogers of Starburst magazine cite Neilson's electrocution as one of the series' most violent moments.